stefaniedev/freecodecamp-coursework/responsive-web-design-dertification/1-html5-and-css.md

 </form>
 ```

 ## Adjusting the Padding of an Element
 Now let's put our Cat Photo App away for a little while and learn more about styling HTML.

 You may have already noticed this, but all HTML elements are essentially little rectangles.

-Three important properties control the space that surrounds each HTML element: padding, margin, and border.
+Three important properties control the space that surrounds each HTML element: `padding`, `margin`, and `border`.

 An element's padding controls the amount of space between the element and its border.